sidsudhakaran/CPW-Impedance-Calculator/README.md

 ### Acknowledgements
-This was inspired by [this paper] (https://ieeexplore.ieee.org/document/4763072).
+This was inspired by [this paper](https://ieeexplore.ieee.org/document/4763072).
 However, the source code for the same was not released so I created the network using Keras.